sergimonserrat/Metropolis-optimisation/README.md

 ## Future improvements
 In its current form the code has deficiencies for what it is already doing.
 These are some things this project could do better:

-- **Random seed management**.
-The biggest limitation to studying the results is that the code does not pick a seed for the randomly generated numbers.
-There is no reproducibility.
 - **Build the graph and dataframe in situ**.
 Right now, the code takes a prebuilt dataframe that I created by manually adding a few adjacencies to a graph that was automatically built with networkx.
 My intention to scale up to all EU NUTS-3 regions would require adding many more manual adjacencies.
 The issue was that networkx only attached islands using 1 nearest neighbour, so I was adding new connections to achieve 3 nearest neighbours.
 This has been partially solved by building a function that does 3 nearest neighbours attachments.
 I think an auxiliary .py file that constructed the dataframe would be the best course of action.
 - **Map initialisation**.
-The seeds could be spread to cover the entire map using a systematic approach rather than taking random provinces and hoping a seed is adjacent to it.
+The seeds could be grown using a systematic approach rather than taking random provinces and hoping a seed is adjacent to it.
 It works for a small number (~50) of provinces, it would not for the ~1000 EU NUTS-3 regions.
 More on this topic in the next section.
 - **Cooling schedule**.
 Currently linear, but exponential is worth exploring.

 These are changes that would expand the scope of the project: